gerhardsletten/react-reader/README.md

 - `locationChanged` [func] - a function that receives the current location while user is reading
 - `tocChanged` [func] - when the reader has parsed the book you will receive an array of the chapters
 - `styles` [object] - override the default styles
+- `epubViewStyles` [object] - override the default styles for inner EpubView
 - `swipeable` [bool, default false] - enable swiping left/right with [react-swipeable](https://github.com/dogfessional/react-swipeable). _Warning_ this will disable interacting with epub.js iframe content like selection

 [See also TypeScript definition](types/index.d.ts) for React Reader here (thanks to [@rafaelsaback](#63))